 ICs may have two different orientation marks: either a dot in the upper-left or a half-circle notch in the middle of the top side.
 Some ICs have both marks.
-This shows which way the IC should be rotated when inserting it into a socket (the socket also has a half-circle notch).
+This shows which way the IC should be rotated when inserting it into a socket.
+The socket also has a half-circle notch to indicate the orientation.